 Difficulty reading and doing close work.
 Printed materials can become less clear, in part because the lens in your eye becomes less flexible over time.

-Changes in color perception.
-This makes it harder to see and distinguish between certain color shades.
+Changes in colour perception.
+This makes it harder to see and distinguish between certain colour shades.

 A cataract is a clouding of the lens in the eye that affects vision.
 Most cataracts are related to aging.
-Cataracts use to be very common in older people, 70 years and above.
-However, with the longer hour exposure to blue lights from screens of computer, digital devices and mobile phones, Cataract is affecting younger adults, as young as mid 40’s.
+Cataracts used to be very common in older people, 70 years and above.
+However, with the long hour exposure to blue lights from screens of computers, digital devices and mobile phones, Cataract is affecting younger adults, as young as mid-’40s.

 It is a known fact that incidences of chronic diseases are on the rise.
 Adults over 40 who have the following health or work issues may be particularly at risk for developing eye and vision problems:

 Chronic, systemic conditions such as diabetes or high blood pressure.

 A family history of glaucoma or macular degeneration.